 Overview

-I am the Director of the Masters of Bioethics Program, and a member of the Division of Psychiatry, Law, and Ethics, and co-founded and for five years co-directed the Center for Bioethics.
-I have written ten books, and over 190 academic articles, drawing on multi-disciplinary methods to examine ethical, psychological and social issues in a variety of contexts in medicine and psychiatry.
-Specifically, I have examined decision-making concerning HIV disclosure, genetic testing, reproductive choices among individuals at risk for genetic disorders, Institutional Review Boards, and other topics.
+Robert Klitzman, MD, is the Director of the Masters of Bioethics Program and a member of the Division of Psychiatry, Law, and Ethics.
+He co-founded and served as co-director of the Center for Bioethics for five years.
+Dr. Klitzman has authored ten books and over 190 academic articles, utilizing multidisciplinary methods to explore ethical, psychological, and social issues in medicine and psychiatry.
+His research has focused on decision-making related to HIV disclosure, genetic testing, reproductive choices among individuals at risk for genetic disorders, Institutional Review Boards, and other critical topics in the field.

 Academic Appointments